JokerQyou/snextensions/README.md

 Paste `https://snext.netlify.app/index.json` into `Extended Code` in StandardNotes.

-# Notice

-Currently we only host extensions developed by StandardNotes.
-Some of the official extensions are not included.

 # Contribution

 If you'd like an extension to be included in this repository, feel free to open an issue.